 - However, with the new Coronavirus Aid, Relief, and Economic Security Act, unemployment benefits will be expanded and workers will be paid an additional $600 per week on top of what they would normally receive for up to four months until July 31.
 Once that additional federal assistance is exhausted, they will continue to receive their normal benefit amount, administered by their state.

 - The relief package will also allow workers to receive benefits for an additional 13 weeks, providing up to 39 weeks (or nearly 10 months) of financial assistance in total.

 If your income is impacted by the Coronavirus, try exhausting all of these resources before dipping into your emergency fund.
-If you do end up having to utilize it, try to tighten your budget and limit spending as much as possible and remember your emergency savings was created for times like this, so don’t go ahead and use it and just work on replenishing it when life normalizes again.
+If you do end up having to utilize it, try to tighten your budget and limit spending as much as possible, and remember your emergency savings were created for times like this, so don’t go ahead and use it and just work on replenishing it when life normalizes again.

 We at Financial Rescue can also help you with our debt relief solutions.
 We will help you settle your debts, cut down the total amount you owe, and consolidate your debts into a single low payment.
 This is your chance to take on your debt and start building your emergency fund!
 Contact us today to learn more.